 Monitoring trends and patterns in rural livelihoods

-This involves monitoring changes at the household, commodity, sector/sub-sector and macroeconomic levels in order to inform interventions and policies that focus on improved food security and poverty reduction.
-This is achieved through collecting and analyzing household-level data in various aspects of rural livelihoods.
-The indicators on which changes are monitored include productivity, income and poverty, food security and nutrition, technology development and use, environment and climate change.
+This involves monitoring changes at the household, commodity, sector/sub-sector and macroeconomic levels to inform interventions and policies that focus on improved food security and poverty reduction.
+This is achieved through collecting and analyzing household-level data of rural families.
+Changes in productivity; income and poverty; food security and nutrition; technology development and use; and environment and climate change are all monitored.

-Policy research is aimed at offering policy guidance by providing timely empirical information and feedback on government and stakeholder interventions in the agricultural sector.
-Studies focus on: crop and livestock value chain analysis; analysis of food/commodity prices and productivity; use of fertilizer and improved seeds, including those of drought-tolerant crops; climate variability and change; and gender issues in agriculture.
+Tegemeo conducts policy research to inform and guide government and stakeholder interventions in the agricultural sector.
+Studies focus on crop and livestock value chain analysis; analysis of food/commodity prices and productivity; use of fertilizer and improved seeds, including those of drought-tolerant crops; climate variability and change; and gender issues in agriculture.

 Outreach and advocacy

-This entails informing public and private sector stakeholders and development agencies about promising policy and investment opportunities to promote rural incomes and food security in Kenya.
+Tegemeo informs public and private sector stakeholders and development agencies regarding promising policy and investment opportunities that promote rural incomes and food security in Kenya.

 To sustain its quality policy research and analysis work, Tegemeo continues to build and strengthen the capacity of its researchers through short- and long-term training.
 Also, to enhance public sector policy research and analysis in Kenya, the Institute endeavors to build capacity in the agricultural sector through short-term trainings focused on survey design and implementation; data collection, management and analysis; and, policy analysis.